Advantages of DIY Solar Water Heating System

 Our DIY Solar Water Heating Kits are built around our SunRain High temperature solar vacuum tube collectors.
 The systems are controlled by the RESol Pump Station with the BS digital differential controller.
 The other important part of the DIY system is the SolarStor Water heater with its built in heat exchanger and 4.5 Kw optional heating element.
 The system is installed by connecting the solar collector to the pump station and the pump station to the solar water tank.
 Simply plug in the pump station to a wall plug and within minutes you are producing free hot water.

-When installing a solar heating system, it is important that proper safety precautions are considered.
+When installing a solar water heating system, it is important that proper safety precautions are considered.
 Most times the collectors will be mounted on the roof.
 As such you need to be comfortable with ladders and roof top work.
 If you are not comfortable with this you can always hire someone to mount the solar collectors on the roof, or alternatively you can ground mount the collectors or place them on a wall.
 This is the most challenging part of completing a DIY solar water heating system.